Yunus Jaunpuri: Biography

-Yunus died on 11 July 2017.
-His funeral was attended by over one million people and the prayer was led by Talha Kandhlawi, the son of Zakariyya Kandhlawi.
-International Islamic scholar Ismail ibn Musa Menk expressed grief over his demise.
-Indian poet and scholar Fuzail Ahmad Nasiri also expressed grief and said that Jaunpuri was an exemplar scholar of hadith.
+Yunus Jaunpuri died on 11 July 2017 in Saharanpur.
+Over a million people, including his students, attended the funeral procession.
+It was led by Talha Kandhlawi, a son of Zakariyya Kandhlawi.
+International Islamic scholar, Mufti Menk, expressed grief over the demise of Jaunpuri.
+Likewise, Fuzail Ahmad Nasiri, a Deobandi scholar and poet, expressed his grief and eulogized Jaunpuri, saying that he was an exemplary scholar in the field of hadith.